Likhith27/EON-QUEST/README.md

 - Player Progression and Upgrades:
   As the player advances, they can earn experience points and discover or unlock new weapons and abilities.
 This progression system adds a layer of depth to the    gameplay, rewarding players for their exploration and combat achievements.

+- Terrain design and visual enhancements:
+  - The Sculptor tool, integrated into the properties section, has been employed to shape the terrain of Eon Quest, creating natural contours, hills, and valleys.
+This tool allows for a more organic and visually appealing landscape, enhancing the overall aesthetics of the game.

+- Foliage Placement:
+  The sculpted terrain is complemented by the strategic placement of foliage elements such as trees, skulls, and mushrooms.
+The Sculptor tool allows for the seamless integration of these elements into the natural landscape, creating a harmonious blend of organic and fantastical features.

 ## Project Structure

+ # Script Functionality in "Eon Quest":
+   some important scripts in the game are

+  - Player Scripts:
+    playerbob.lua: This script serves as the core controller for the player character, handling basic movement, interactions, and input.
+It manages the player's position, collision detection, and interfaces with other scripts to orchestrate various aspects of the player's actions.

+    playerbobrotateclient.lua: Responsible for controlling the player's orientation and rotation in response to user input.
+This script ensures that the player's character faces the correct direction based on their movement, enhancing the overall visual experience.

+     playerprofiledisplaycontent.lua: Manages the display of the player's profile information, including statistics, achievements, and progress.
+This script contributes to the immersive nature of the game by providing players with personalized feedback on their journey through Eon.

+     playerhomingtargets.lua: Handles the logic for homing targets, possibly associated with certain weapons or abilities.
+This script allows the player to lock onto specific enemies or objects, enhancing combat strategy and target prioritization.

+ - Portal Script:

+   sceneportalserver.lua: Attached to the portal, this script manages the functionality of transporting the player between worlds.
+It may include animations, sound effects, and triggers related to the portal's activation, ensuring a seamless transition between different areas within Eon.

+ - UI Scripts:
+   screenscoreboardcontrollerclient.lua: Manages the UI for the coins board or scoreboard.
+This script updates and displays the player's current score, possibly representing collected coins or other in-game achievements.
+It contributes to the player's sense of progress and accomplishment.

+   healthbarcontrollerclient.lua: Attached to the health bar UI, this script dynamically updates and displays the player's health during gameplay.
+It could include visual effects for damage, healing, or other status changes, providing crucial feedback to the player about their current state.

+- Weapon Scripts:
+  lootdropfactory.lua: Handles the spawning and behavior of weapons as loot drops within the game.
+This script ensures that weapons are appropriately distributed throughout the game world, possibly based on player progression or enemy encounters.
+It may also include logic for randomization in loot drops.

 ## License